 PROGRAM ADMISSIONS REQUIREMENTS

 Please be sure to review the program’s website for additional information on program application requirements.

 - Transcripts – Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
 Visit our How to Apply (new window) page for additional details and FAQs.

 - Writing Sample

 An undergraduate major in English is not required for admission to the M.A. program.
 The General Test of the Graduate Record Examination is required.
-All applicants must submit a 2-3 page Academic Statement of Purpose (single or double spaced) addressing in detail their intellectual interests and proposed topic(s) of graduate study, and clear rationale for their suitability for a tuition remission scholarship (if applicable).
-Those applicants interested in receiving one of the specialized funding packages (including an on-campus job and full tuition remission) or partial/full tuition remission should note this at the top of their Academic Statement of Purpose.
+All applicants must submit a 2-3 page Academic Statement of Purpose (single or double spaced) addressing in detail their intellectual interests and proposed topic(s) of graduate study.
 In addition, all applicants must submit an 8-12 page sample of your strongest undergraduate critical and/or analytical writing on a topic with clear relevance to literary and/or cultural studies.
 Please do not submit journalism or creative writing samples.
 Other admission requirements include three letters of recommendation, official transcripts, standardized tests (see below) and an application fee.
 The three letters of recommendation should come from academic sources able to comment on the applicant’s ability to think critically and to analyze texts; letters from employers, friends, or family members are NOT acceptable.
 Please contact the department directly for further information about the writing sample essay.